JetBrains/teamcity-runas-plugin/README.md

 # runAs plugin for [TeamCity](https://www.jetbrains.com/teamcity/)

-__*This plugin is in an experimental state and may change significantly in the future.
-The plugin is provided without any warranty and JetBrains accepts no responsibility for the compatibility, functionality, bugs, possible data loss, etc.*__
+When building, testing, and deploying an application with TeamCity, you may need to run a build under a specific user account, different from the one used to run the build agent.

-This open-source plugin provides an ability to run builds under the specified windows user account.
+The teamcity-runas plugin can be used to run TeamCity build steps under a specified user account on Windows or Linux.
 See [Wiki](https://github.com/JetBrains/teamcity-runas-plugin/wiki) for more information.

 <img src="https://github.com/JetBrains/teamcity-runas-plugin/blob/master/docs/RunAs.png" width="70%" height="70%"/>

 ## Supported [TeamCity](https://www.jetbrains.com/teamcity/):

-TeamCity 10.0 and higher
+The plugin is compatible with TeamCity 10.0 and later.

 ## Build Status on Public TeamCity Server